Rectangle 19 1

 There are 2 kinds of certificates:

-• a statement of comparability
+• A statement of comparability

-• a visa and nationality statement
+• A visa and nationality statement

 You need a statement of comparability if you got your qualification from a university or college in one of these countries: